 PRINCIPAL ACTIVITIES OF THE COMPANY

-Italtile Limited ("Italtile" or "the Company" or "the Group"), headquartered in Bryanston, Johannesburg, is a leading retailer and manufacturer of tiles, bathroomware and related products in South Africa.
+Italtile Limited (“Italtile” or “the Company” or “the Group”), headquartered in Bryanston, Johannesburg, is a leading manufacturer, retailer and franchisor of tiles, bathroomware and related products in South Africa.

-The Group is represented via its high-profile branded retail outlets, Italtile Retail, CTM, TopT and U-Light, which cater to homeowners across the income spectrum, holding appeal for market segments ranging from the premium upper end to entry level consumers.
-These stores are situated on high-visibility sites and/or close to previously underserviced markets, and their comprehensive offerings position them as one-stop solution destinations.
+The Group is represented via its high-profile branded retail outlets, Italtile Retail, CTM and TopT, which cater to homeowners across the income spectrum, holding appeal for market segments ranging from the premium upper-end to entry-level consumers.
+These stores are situated on high-visibility sites and/or close to underserviced markets, and their comprehensive offerings position them as one-stop solution destinations.
 The Group also has an online presence, with webstores operating for all retail brands and across multiple territories.
-Ranges include ceramic and porcelain wall and floor tiles, sanitaryware, bathroom furniture, brassware, fittings, accessories, laminated wooden flooring, vinyl flooring, shower enclosures, paint, home-finishing products, lighting, décor and tools.
+Ranges include ceramic and porcelain wall and floor tiles, sanitaryware, bathroom furniture, brassware, fittings, accessories, laminate and vinyl flooring, shower enclosures, paint, home-finishing products, lighting, décor and tools.

-As at 30 June 2020, the store network comprised 198 stores, including six webstores (2019: 189 stores and five webstores), situated in Southern and East Africa.
+As at 30 June 2023, the store network comprised 216 stores, including seven webstores (2022: 211 stores including six webstores), situated in Southern and East Africa.
+Direct webstore sales continue to represent a minor component within overall retail sales.

 Underpinning the retail network is an extensive property portfolio.
-The Group derives important strategic advantage by supporting its brands with high-profile prime sites that enhance Italtile's positioning as a destination retailer.
-The Group's manufacturing operations comprise well-maintained state-of-the-art factories which are supplied with high-quality raw materials sourced from productive quarries in close proximity to the plants.
+The Group derives important strategic advantage by supporting its brands with high-profile prime sites that enhance Italtile’s positioning as a destination retailer.
+The Group’s manufacturing operations comprise well-maintained state-of-the-art factories which are supplied with high-quality raw materials sourced from productive quarries.

-The Group's vertically integrated supply chain comprises International Tap Distributors ("ITD"), an importer and distributor of brassware and accessories, and Cedar Point, an importer and distributor of sanitaryware, laminated and vinyl boards, shower enclosures, cabinets and décor.
+The Group’s vertically integrated supply chain includes International Tap Distributors (“ITD”), an importer and distributor of brassware and accessories, and Cedar Point, an importer and distributor of sanitaryware, laminated and vinyl boards, shower enclosures, bathroom furniture and décor.
 The Group holds a controlling interest in both of these businesses.
 ITD and Cedar Point service the Italtile Retail, CTM and TopT retail network.

 Ceramic Industries (Pty) Ltd (“Ceramic”)

-The Group holds a 95,47% stake in Ceramic, its largest supplier of tiles, sanitaryware and baths.
-Ceramic delivers tactical advantages by supporting the Group's growth programme through supply of local high-quality, affordable products.
-This business contributed R325 million (2019: R418 million) to Group profit after tax for the full year.
+The Group holds an effective 98,06% stake in Ceramic, its largest supplier of tiles, sanitaryware and baths.
+Ceramic delivers tactical advantages by supporting the Group’s growth programme through supply of local high-quality, affordable products.

 STATEMENTS OF RESPONSIBILITY

-The responsibilities of the Group's directors are detailed in Directors' responsibility statement.
+The responsibilities of the Group’s directors are detailed in the Directors' responsibility statement report.

 AUDIT AND RISK COMMITTEE

-The Audit and Risk Committee report discusses the responsibilities of this Committee and how these were discharged during the year.
+The Audit and Risk Committee report which discusses the responsibilities of this Committee and how these were discharged during the year appears in the Audit and Risk Committee report.

-System-wide turnover across the Group decreased 7% to R9,3 billion (2019: R10,0 billion).
-Retail store turnover decreased 3,9%, and manufacturing sales for the year under review decreased by 8,8% compared to the previous corresponding period.
+System-wide turnover across the Group increased by 1% to R11,5 billion (2022: R11,3 billion).
+Like-for-like retail store turnover (excluding sales of stores opened and closed during the period) decreased by 0,3% and manufacturing sales for the year under review increased by 3,7% compared to the previous corresponding period.

 Earnings per share